coryt396/DataStories/Final_Project_Thomas.md

   The takeaways from these conversations definitely varied, and the diverse perspectives helped get me some different ideas as well.
 For the first question, I recieved 3 different answers, and I think some of the ambiguity in the results from my storyboard is because I used the stock charts which look very similar to each other.
 I will probably try to integrate snapshots of my sketches to provide some different images that give better context.

   For the second question, I had much of the same type of feedback specifically calling out that the story arc and the wireframe go hand in hand.
 I think it would be worthwhile to find a way to integrate more of the specific quotes from the story arc to the wireframe.
-This might help to better connect the two and make clear the takeaways from the presentation.
+It will likely help to better connect the two and make clear the takeaways from the presentation.
+For this reason, I went back and integrated sketches into my wireframe.

    The third question was about sketch #1.
 This sketch showed the array of price vs. release year and range for the 5 most popular EV's in 2012.
 Nearly every person mentioned that the size of the bubbles was not clearly defined, so I'll need to make sure I have a legend in the next draft.
 In addition, I think it would be helpful to call out that these were the 5 most popular EV's in that timeframe.
 While it wasn't specifically called out by anyone, looking back that would provide some more context for why these are relevant.
 I thought the title was fairly clear, but based on the feedback the viewer may value a more catchy title over one that is simply practical.
 That's another thing I'll probably improve for next time.